 When they remove their foot examine their footprint.
 If there is no clear curve from the heel to the ball of the foot, your child may have low arches or flat feet.

 For a demonstration on how to perform the Wet Test, check out this video:

 If you are still aren’t sure, a podiatrist can perform a gait analysis to see if your child does have flat feet.

 Like we mentioned before, if your child isn’t experiencing any pain, no treatment is necessary to address flat feet.
 However, if your child has flat feet and is complaining about foot or ankle pain or fatigue, it may be time to consider a treatment option.
-Some symptoms can be heel or arch pain, ankle swelling, muscle fatigue or pain that increases when they are performing a physical activity.
+Some symptoms can be heel or arch pain, ankle swelling, muscle fatigue, or pain that increases when they are performing physical activity.

 *Note: As with all conditions, if your child is experiencing any pain, please visit your child’s pediatrician or a podiatrist.
 If your child is experiencing a lot of pain, the doctor may order an x-ray or CT scan to make sure there are no other problems going on in the foot/ankle area.

 Some treatment options for pain caused by flat feet include:

 - Choosing shoes that provide arch support.
 That means avoiding footwear such as flip-flops and sandals.

 - Using orthotic inserts for additional arch support.

 - Physical therapy.